-Previously published evidence,10 though criticised,11 supports the idea that increasing vitamin D levels are protective against acute respiratory tract infections, but these results do not appear to translate in the case of COVID-19.
-Studies specifically looking at the correlation of vitamin D with COVID-19 and its severity observed an inverse association between them,13 ^{15-17} though, in one study,14 when a number of possible confounders were adjusted for, the correlation was no longer present.
+Previously published evidence, though criticised, supports the idea that increasing vitamin D levels are protective against acute respiratory tract infections, but these results do not appear to translate in the case of COVID-19.
+Studies specifically looking at the correlation of vitamin D with COVID-19 and its severity observed an inverse association between them,13 15-17 though, in one study, when a number of possible confounders were adjusted for, the correlation was no longer present.
 These studies, however, can only provide very limited information on causality and they are sensitive to uncontrolled confounders.

-Vitamin D is lower in hospitalised individuals and even more so in those in care homes with limited mobility and exposure to sunlight, 36 both of which are much more common in the elderly.
-COVID-19, at least in the UK, has had a disproportional effect on older people and care homes, making it difficult to disentangle the complex relationships between age and disability on one hand and diet and sunlight exposure affecting vitamin D on the other.
-Our approach uses genetic information to avoid the problem of unobserved confounders, a method that has rapidly gained popularity for the estimation of causal effects based on observational studies.37 Our results are based on GWA studies combining data for tens of thousands of individuals from different sources of information to ensure an unbiased estimate and a result that provides the best chance to detect an effect, if present.
+Vitamin D is lower in hospitalised individuals and even more so in those in care homes with limited mobility and exposure to sunlight, both of which are much more common in the elderly.
+COVID-19, at least in the UK, has had a disproportional effect on older people and care homes, making it difficult to disentangle the complex relationships between age and disability on one hand and diet and sunlight exposure affecting vitamin D on the

-● COVID-19 severity ▲ SARS-CoV-2 risk
+COVID-19 severity A SARS-CoV-2 risk